Dark Age (a pragmatic warning)

 Union (an organization formed to bring peace to Europe) which is now colloquially referred to as BREXIT.

-- It appears than many people now get their news from social media (Facebook, Twitter, and blogs) rather than
+- It appears that many people now get their news from social media (Facebook, Twitter, and blogs)

-European Union.
-Whatever way you view it this is not an example of Britain's Finest Hour
+stay within the European Union.
+Whatever way you view it this is not an example of Britain's

 Question: is BREXIT a further example of the decline of the British Empire?